leapwill/autoconv/README.md

 ### Naming
 For Plex name detection, movies should be `Title Year` (year may be in parentheses), and TV episodes should be `Series Name SxxExx`.
 Words can be separated by space or period.
 Any other information after the year or season/episode is ignored.

+Extras are supported.
+The extra file name must start with the movie name and year, and then contain an extra name, hyphen, and type of extra in square brackets.
+Supported extras types are `behindthescenes`, `deleted`, `featurette`, `interview`, `scene`, `short`, `trailer`, and `other`, per [the Plex documentation](https://support.plex.tv/articles/local-files-for-trailers-and-extras/).

+Example:
+- Movie: `Avatar 2009.mp4`
+- Subtitles: `Avatar 2009.srt`
+- Extras: `Avatar 2009 [Sigourney Weaver-interview].mp4`

 ### Environment Variables
 * `DEBUG` for verbose logging
 * `DRY_RUN` to log `ffmpeg` command without executing